cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 weight: 160
 ---

 This section provides a description of all the widgets that are included by default in Cloudify Manager (out-of-the-box).
-You can select these widgets from the widgets catalog.
+Some of these widgets appear in the initial page-templates the Console presents by default, and others can be added from the Widgets catalog, when working in “Edit Mode”.
+The ability to go into “Edit Mode”, and the visibility of some of the widgets, depend on the logged-in user’s role: for example, users with the role of “Viewers” in a tenant will not be able to use “Edit Mode”, and users with the role of “Users” will be able to go into Edit Mode, but not to see the User-Management widget in the catalog.

+The following widgets are only available for `admin` users:
+* Tenant Management widget
+* User Management widget
+* User group Management widget
+* High Availability widget
+* Snapshots list widget

-To view the widgets catalog, from the dropdown menu next to your user name, select **Edit Mode**, then click the **Add Widget** button to display the list of widgets.
-If you do not see Edit mode in the dropdown menu, you do not have permissions to edit configuration.
+To view the widgets catalog, from the dropdown menu next to your user name, select **Edit Mode**, then click the **Add Widget** button that appears in the lower part of the page, to display the list of widgets.

 For information about adding widgets, placing them on a page, and so on, see [Configuring the Web Interface Display]({{< relref "manager_webui/configure-display.md" >}}).